muppet9010/factorio-muppet-streamer/README.md

 - duration: DECIMAL - Mandatory: how many seconds the effect lasts on the player.
 - fireGap: INTEGER - Optional: how many ticks between each fire entity.
 Defaults to `6`, which gives a constant fire line.
 - fireHeadStart: INTEGER - Optional: how many fire entities does the player have a head start on.
 Defaults to `3`, which forces continuous running with the default value of the `fireGap` option.
-- flameCount: INTEGER - Optional: how many flames each fire entity will have, see notes for more details.
+- flameCount: INTEGER - Optional: how many flames each fire entity will have, see Notes for more details.
 Default is `30` (intended for `fire-flame`), with the conceptual max of `250`.
 - fireType: STRING - Optional: the name of the specific `fire` type entity you want to have.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio fire entity, `fire-flame`.
 - suppressMessages: BOOLEAN - Optional: if all standard effect messages are suppressed.
 Defaults to `false`.